If it’s your first time taking a cruise, you might be wondering exactly what there is to do on the ship.

-For example, Norwegian has the Ocean Loops (picture above) — an extreme slide that juts out over the side of the ship.
+For example, Norwegian has the Ocean Loops (pictured above) — an extreme slide that juts out over the side of the ship.
 After a nearly vertical drop, you’ll go out over the side of the ship before doing a sharp turn back.
 And did we mention the clear tube so you can see the water below?

 Go Ice Skating at Sea

 We can’t think of anything that seems more unlikely than ice skating while sailing the Caribbean.
-Yet on many Royal Caribbean ships they have an ice rink.
+Yet many Royal Caribbean ships have an ice rink.
 While it’s used for performances put on by the entertainment staff, there is also a chance for passengers to skate as well.